 If they are being aggressive, the safety of both parties is the main thing to consider when a senior starts showing aggressive behavior.
 In this case, it is a good idea to contact a healthcare provider or doctor right away.

 An elderly loved one who has a pre-existing health condition may show their behavior change in a form of more serious signs related to their mental illness.
 OCD behavior is also one of the illnesses that are mostly seen in seniors.
 It can disarray the daily lives of the elderly and their caregivers.

 Cheapskate, refusing to bathe, and lethargy that t increase over time may be associated with depression.
 Similarly, hallucinations and paranoia might be related to a mood disorder, personality disorder like borderline, or symptoms of a form of a neurocognitive disorder.

 In these situations, remember that senior illness is not there nor the caregiver’s fault.
 And it can be helped by talking to their doctor about treatment plans.

 Refuse to shower or bath

-Seniors who are experiencing depression, grief, or have mental disorders are liable to change in hygienic behavior.
-Reduce senses of smell and sight may also be the reason for behavioral change.
+Seniors who are experiencing depression, grief, or have mental disorders are liable to changes in hygienic behavior.
+Reduced senses of smell and sight may also be the reason for behavioral change.